svp-dev/svp-dev.github.com/index.rst

 We are always keen to hear about your new ideas!
-If you think you've got something to share, get in contact: Put in a pull request, get in contact with us at svp-discuss@svp-home.orgk or join the discussion in ``#adv`` on Freenode.
+If you think you've got something to share, get in contact: Put in a pull request, get in contact with us at svp-discuss@svp-home.org or join the discussion in ``#adv`` on Freenode.